-As the Director of the Multiple Myeloma Service at the Center of Excellence for Lymphoma and Myeloma at New York Presbyterian Hospital-Cornell Medical Center, my duties will focus on providing outstanding clinical care and coordinating a world class clinical translational research program.
+As the Director of the Multiple Myeloma Center at New York Presbyterian Hospital-Cornell Medical Center, my duties will focus on providing outstanding clinical care and coordinating a world class clinical translational research program.
 Prestigious investigators have joined forces to create one of the leading centers for myeloma research.
 I have no doubt that this cooperative effort forms one of the best myeloma research groups on the World.

 The ultimate goal is to find the cure for multiple myeloma.
-The establishment of a strong Multiple Myeloma Center of Excellence at New York Presbyterian Hospital Weill Cornell Medical Center is an important step towards the accomplishment of this goal.
+The establishment of a free standing Multiple Myeloma Center at New York Presbyterian Hospital Weill Cornell Medical Center is an important step towards the accomplishment of this goal.

 For more information, please click here: http://www.Myelomacenter.org

-Dr. Niesvizky is Associate Professor of Medicine at Weill Medical College of Cornell University and at NewYork Presbyterian Hospital/Weill Cornell Medical Center in Manhattan.
-He also serves as Director of the Multiple Myeloma Service at the Center of Excellence for Lymphoma and Myeloma at NewYork Presbyterian Hospital/Weill Cornell Medical Center.
-After receiving a medical degree from National University of Mexico, Dr. Niesvizky did a research fellowship in cell biology-granulomonopoiesis and an internal medicine residency at the National Institute of Nutrition in Mexico.
+Dr. Niesvizky is Professor of Medicine at Weill Cornell Medical College and at NewYork Presbyterian Hospital/Weill Cornell Medical Center in Manhattan.
+He also serves as Director of the Multiple Myeloma Center at NewYork Presbyterian Hospital/Weill Cornell Medical Center.
+After receiving a medical degree from National University of Mexico, Dr. Niesvizky did a research fellowship in cell biology-granulocytopoiesis and an internal medicine residency at the National Institute of Nutrition in Mexico.
 He then completed fellowships in New York: one (hematology) at Mount Sinai Medical Center and one (hematology/medical oncology) at Memorial Sloan-Kettering Cancer Center.
-He has written more than 50 articles, editorials, chapters, and abstracts published in journals such as New England Journal of Medicine, Blood and Leukemia & Lymphoma, most recently on topics such as the treatment of myeloma and Waldenstrom's macroglobulinemia.
-He is the recipient of various grants and awards from the National Cancer Institute, including a K23 award and two translational research grants.
-He recently received the 2007 Investigator Award of the Michael Wolk Heart Foundation.
+He has written more than 100 articles, editorials, chapters, and abstracts published in journals such as New England Journal of Medicine, Blood and Leukemia & Lymphoma, most recently on topics such as the treatment of myeloma and Waldenstrom's macroglobulinemia.
+He is the recipient of various grants and awards from the National Cancer Institute and the Leukemia and Lymphoma Society, including a K23 award and three translational research grants.
+He received the 2007 Investigator Award of the Michael Wolk Heart Foundation.
+He has been voted by pears as “Best Doctors” in 2013 and appeared in New York Magazine as Hematolgy “Top Doctors” 2014.
 A frequent lecturer, Dr Niesvizky regularly presents at annual meetings of the American Society of Hematology and the American Society of Clinical Oncology, of which he is also a member.
+He is an active member of the International Myeloma Working Group which defines standards of research and practice in myeloma.
 He is an active participant in clinical trials of promising new drugs and medical procedures for the treatment of myeloma, lymphoma, and related hematologic disorders.